Top 10 Most Anticipated Upcoming Anime

 7. Lazarus

-➡️ Why we're waiting for it: Director Shinichirō Watanabe (known for Cowboy Bebop, Samurai Champloo) is back with Lazarus , a project mixing action, futuristic intrigue, and expected visuals.
+➡️ Why we're waiting for it: Director Shinichirō Watanabe (known for Cowboy Bebop, Samurai Champloo) is back with Lazarus , a project blending action, futuristic intrigue, and highly anticipated visuals.

-🗓️ Date / Info: Starts April 5, 2025 (but for those who missed it or want to rewatch), and its impact continues in discussions around anime trends in terms of dark and realistic tone.
+🗓️ Date / info: Starts on April 5, 2025 (but for those who missed it or want to rewatch it), and its impact continues in discussions around anime trends in terms of dark and realistic tone.

-⭐ What we hope: That the story deals with its themes in a mature way, that the sound/visual ambiance fits Watanabe's style, and that it brings something new.
+⭐ What we hope for: That the story deals with its themes in a mature way, that the sound/visual atmosphere matches Watanabe's style, and that it brings something new.

 8. Kaiju No. 8 Season 2

-➡️ Why we're waiting for it: The manga was a huge success, the first anime was a hit, so the sequel is eagerly awaited to see how the stakes rise: the kaijus, the fights, but also the personal dilemmas.
+➡️ Why we're waiting for it: The manga was a huge success, the first anime was well-received, so the sequel is eagerly awaited to see how the stakes rise: the kaiju, the battles, but also the personal dilemmas.

-🗓️ Date / info: Kaiju No. 8 season 2 is scheduled for summer 2025 (but the effects, announcements, feedback suggest that it will have even more influence later).
+🗓️ Date / info: Kaiju No. 8 season 2 is scheduled for summer 2025 (but the effects, announcements, and feedback suggest that it will still have an influence beyond that).

-⭐ What we hope for: Top-notch visuals, powerful new enemies, and writing that doesn't sacrifice character development for action.
+⭐ What we hope for: Visual effects that live up to expectations, powerful new enemies, writing that doesn't sacrifice character development for action.

 flashbacks of the biological parents, and that the pace remains good, without unnecessary filler.